Last Updated on: 25th November 2024, 04:48 pm

 ● Hereditary liver diseases

-Caries: Causes and Mechanisms
+Caries: causes and mechanisms

 Dental cavities are the consequence of a combination of factors and mechanisms.
 They begin when bacteria present in dental plaque convert sugars and carbohydrates in food into acids.
 These acids eat away at the protective enamel of your teeth, creating small cavities.
+If left untreated, these cavities enlarge over time, reaching deeper tissue, causing significant pain and damage.
+Among the factors that can contribute to the formation of dental cavities are:

 1. Poor oral hygiene